 How to make cash envelopes for budgeting

 You can make your own cash envelopes at home using blank white envelopes and index cards.
-Or you can download my FREE cash envelopes here to get started.
-You can also check out my collection of cash evnvelopes here.
+Or you can grab one of my cash envelope bundles here.

 You’ll use a separate envelope for each of the top spending categories in your variable expenses.
 For example, one envelope for groceries, one envelope for gas, one envelope for entertainment, and so on.